Top 10 Galacticos of Real Madrid

 Massive popularity in Latin America

-While not always a starter, his flair and marketability earned him Galáctico status.
+Though not always a starter, his flair and marketability ensured he was deemed a Galáctico.

 10. Eden Hazard (2019 – €100M from Chelsea)